About the Campus

 The 53-acre West Campus is home to the School of Nursing, Behavioral and Applied Sciences, Education, School of Theology, two libraries, the Richard and Vivian Felix Event Center, the John and Marilyn Duke Academic Complex, and the Barbara and Jack Lee Place of Prayer, as well as numerous classrooms and offices.
 The Segerstrom Science Center, completed in 2009, is the most recent addition to West Campus.

-APU also offers graduate and adult and professional studies programs at the following regional centers:
+APU also offers graduate and degree completion programs at the following locations: